 Determining Which DLLs to Redistribute

-Normally, you should not need to redistribute system DLLs (for example, Kernel32.dll, User32.dll, Ole32.dll, or ShDocVW.dll) because these DLLs are part of the operating system and are present on any computer with the same version of the operating system installed.
-However, there might be exceptions, such as in the case where your application is going to run on several versions of Microsoft operating systems.
-Be sure to read the corresponding licensing agreements if you encounter such a need.
-If possible, try to get the system DLLs upgraded either through service packs or by small redistributable packages made available by Microsoft.
-You can search and identify any such available packages from the Knowledge Base articles in the MSDN Library or at.
+Typically, you do not have to redistribute system DLLs because they are part of the operating system.
+However, there might be exceptions, for example, when your application will run on several versions of Microsoft operating systems.
+In this case, be sure to read the corresponding license terms.
+Also, try to get the system DLLs upgraded either through Windows Update, service packs or by using redistributable packages made available by Microsoft.
+You may be able to locate available packages by searching on the Microsoft Support website or the Microsoft Download Center.